National Measures of Quality

 Demonstrated Excellence on Accounting Exam

-- Truman’s accounting students ranked in the top 20 in the nation for six of the past eight years for students passing all four parts of the Uniform CPA examination on the first attempt.
-During this period, Truman graduates ranked in the top 10 four times. — Data from the National Association of State Boards of Accountancy
+- Truman’s accounting students ranked in the top 20 in the nation for six of the past eight years for students passing all four parts of the Uniform CPA examination on the first attempt. — Data from the National Association of State Boards of Accountancy

 Talented and Smart Athletes

-- Truman has produced the highest number of academic All-Americans in Div.
-II athletics in the history of the program. — ESPN the magazine
+- Truman has produced the highest number of academic All-Americans in Division II athletics in the history of the program. — ESPN the magazine